BrandonCookeDev/youtube-view-search/README.md

 	* The number of results per page desired
 * -p [page count]
 	* The amount of pages to pull back
+* -f [filter terms]
+	* The terms to filter out of the search results

 Examples:
 ```bash